keidyntalia/keidyntalia/README.md

 MY NAME IS KEIDYN OR TSU!! 🐇

-SOME OF MY FAVORITE THINGS ARE HETALIA, MY FRIENDS, BUNNIES, THE OCEAN, POKEMON, PJSK, PANCAKES, AND THE SNOW!!!!!!
+SOME OF MY FAVORITE THINGS ARE HETALIA, MY FRIENDS, BUNNIES, BEARS, THE OCEAN, POKEMON, PJSK, PANCAKES, AND THE SNOW!!!!!!

 I LOVE MEETING PEOPLE AND INTERACTING BUT I AM SUPPPPPER AWKWARD AND HAVE A TERRIBLE GHOSTING HABIT SO IM AWFUL TO B AROUND